 Saga Energy, a Norway-based developer of solar panels and solar plants, has signed a €2.5 billion ($2.94 billion) deal with Iran’s Amin Energy to build as much as 2 GW of PV projects in the country, pv magazine understands.

-Saga Energy is a member of the Delta Group, which is a Taiwan-headquartered power electronics firm that specializes in solar inverters.
+Saga Energy is a partner of Delta, which is a Taiwan-headquartered power electronics firm that specializes in solar inverters.
 Reports suggest that the deal is awaiting the finalization of economic guarantees from the Iranian government, most likely SATBA, the ministry for renewable energy.

 Iran has set an ambitious goal of installing 5 GW of renewable energy capacity by 2022, and has set generous FIT rates for large scale solar plants that have already attracted a trickle of European investors, including KPV Solar from Austria, and Quercus from the U.K., who are embarking on the development of a 600 MW solar farm in central Iran.